sephiroth2029/concurrency-a2/README.md

 `Hystrix Dashboard` is another tool that may consume the statistics produced by micrometer.io.
 The [projects][47] from a [DZone article][46] were cloned and adjusted to evaluate the Dashboard in isolation.
 That project starts two microservices and exposes real time data through the `Hystrix Dashboard`, but it is necessary to consume the services or the graphs do not represent anything useful.
 Because of that, the [resulting project][48] was tested through [Gatling][49], a load and performance testing tool.
 Several requests were sent while the application was being monitored and the resulting graphs were captured.

 ##### **Results**
 Chaos Monkey for Spring Boot turned out to provide more functionality than what was expected.
-Note that a good response would be "test", while a bad response would be "Fallback" for the Feign client and "Sorry, no String available at the moment" for the standard `RestClient`.
+Note that a good response would be "test", while a bad response would be "Fallback" for the Feign client and "Sorry, no String available at the moment" for the standard REST client.
 The responses were stored in a list and displayed at the end of the test case.
 Three types of failure were tested:

 - **Latency**.
 The endpoint's response was slowed down.
-As a result, it was possible to use Hystrix to tweak the client and ensure that, in the case of a slow responses or hanging connections, the end-user still receives a response and is able to continue consuming the application.
-This configuration can be activated in `application.properties` with this line:
+As a result, it was possible to use `Hystrix` to tweak the client and ensure that, in the case of a slow responses or hanging connections, the end-user still receives a response and is able to continue consuming the application.
+This configuration can be activated in `application.properties` with this configuration:
 ```properties
 chaos.monkey.assaults.latency-active=true
 chaos.monkey.assaults.latencyRangeStart=4000